thatsdone/junkbox/iot/README.md

   * example_mpu9250.py
     * Example how to use read MPU9250 sensor data using SMBus(I2C).
 Requires smbus via pip.
+* Examples for data logging
+  * imulogger.py
+    * A simple IMU data logger for MPU9250

 ## TODO
 * Add TI INA226 support - Current and Voltage